tuommii/hive-nolife-meter/README.md

 # Hive-Nolife-Meter

-In Hive you can't see other people progress (levels) otherwise than going to their profilepage.
-So i made app that crawls needed data and then create's a static webpage.
-This app doesn't utilize goroutines because i don't know API limits.
+In Hive you can't see other people progress (levels) otherwise than going to their profile page or via API.
+So i made app for learning purposes, that crawl's data and then creates a static webpage.
+This app doesn't utilize goroutines because of the API limits.

 ## Screenshot